aksel-blaise/garymorph/analysis/linear-metrics.md

 Gary varieties at the Poverty Point site.
-The approach empoyed here enlists all of Ford and Webb’s (1956) reported metrics, including maximum length and maximum width for all varieties, coupled with maximum thickness for one (Gary Small).
-No metrics were reported for Gary Long, which was omitted from this analysis.
-Those points that do not match with one of the three criteria were assigned as unidentified “UID.”
+The approach empoyed here enlists all of Ford and Webb’s (1956) reported metrics, including maximum length and maximum width for all varieties, coupled with maximum thickness for *Gary Small*.
+No metrics were reported for *Gary Long*, which was omitted from this analysis.
+Those points that do not match with one of the three criteria were assigned as unidentified (“UID”).

 ``` r
 # assign varieties based upon reported metrics in Ford and Webb [1956]